You should be thinking 'mobile first'

 As a recent article at Forbes reports, though, re-purposing content for mobile is the wave of the future.

 According to Forbes' Jayson DeMers, mixing up content length is the solution to the content-length conundrum.

 A short, edited version of a blog post for mobile that links to a long-form blog article on the desktop for those who want to know more is the way to go.
 (Just FYI, this is also where video content comes into play, but that's for another article.)

 For us, that's a key takeaway.
 It's tempting to make content excessively short in the mobile-dominated web, but often customers want more.
 It needs to be there, as a link, to meet with their expectations.

 So rich content lives on even as mobile takes the reigns.

-What's your mobile strategy for 2014?
-Where is your traffic coming from?
-Where do you expect customers to be coming from over the next year?
+What's your mobile strategy and where do you expect customers to be coming from over the next year?